 Preserving a Historic Literary Landscape

 Robert Frost came to Shaftsbury, Vermont to become an apple farmer, writing that he wished to start “a new Garden of Eden, with a thousand apple trees of some unforbidden variety.”
 There were Snow, Northern Spy, Golden Delicious, Red Delicious, McIntosh, and Red Astrachan apples on the property.
-You can read more about the history of apples on the farm here.

 Early in his career, Frost wrote for poultry magazines, and had a habit of buying farms.
 You can learn about his storied history with farming and New England in New Yorker poetry critic Dan Chiasson’s article “Bet the Farm.”